MozillaFoundation/engineering-handbook/tech/frontend.md

 ## foundation.mozilla.org and mozillafestival.org

+> Note: Each of these are installed inside of your Docker container.

 - [esbuild](https://esbuild.github.io/) for compiling SASS and JavaScript as a faster replacement for webpack
 - [Prettier](https://prettier.io/) for frontend code formatting
 - [Bootstrap](https://getbootstrap.com/docs/4.6/) as the frontend framework